Divyapratap-Singh-Chauhan/PuLP-Programming-for-Diet-Plan-Optimisation/README.md

 2. **Prepare the dataset:**

-   The `food_data.csv` file in the `data/` directory contains the nutritional information for various food items.
+   The `diet.xls` file in the directory contains the nutritional information for various food items.
 Ensure that this file is present and correctly formatted.

 3. **Run the optimization script:**